robert/robert.github.com/_posts/2016-10-17-a-tale-of-love-betrayal-social-engineering-and-whatsapp.md

 <p style='text-align: center;'>
   <img src="/images/whatsapp2.jpg" />
 </p>
 This is all interesting to know, but unless you can [Man-In-The-Middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) Steve whilst he’s logging in, it doesn’t directly help you.
 You are distracted by a wry chuckle and a snort from your friend’s half of the couch.
-"Agatha just…don’t worry," he quips.
+"Agatha just...oh you wouldn't get it," he quips.
 You hadn’t asked.

 ## Act 2: Epiphany